 Whether you have had an old deck replaced or simply had a new deck added on, there are certainly a lot of benefits.
 Wood decks increase a home’s curb appeal and value.
-They add extra outdoor living space and are the witness of many to come family gatherings and get-togethers.
-A new deck’s strength and sheer durability makes you feel like it will last forever.
+They add extra outdoor living space and are the witness of many come to family gatherings and get-togethers.
+A new deck’s strength and sheer durability make you feel like it will last forever.
 But as some homeowners soon find out, that newness can wear off and that once beautiful deck becomes a neglected eyesore.

 But there is hope and to keep your new deck looking new and lasting for many years to come, you merely have to take care of it.
 Weather and elements like moisture and fading UV rays are a new deck’s biggest enemy.
-So the goal in keeping a deck looking good is to provide it with some protection.
+So the goal of keeping a deck looking good is to provide it with some protection.

 Even new decks need to be cleaned.
-During the aging process some dirt and contaminants will embed into the wood.
+During the aging process, some dirt and contaminants will embed into the wood.
 There may also be some mill glaze present that could keep a new deck stain from penetrating.
-Wash the new pine wood deck with a good deck cleaner and allow it to dry.
+Wash the new pinewood deck with a good deck cleaner and allow it to dry.

-New wood can stay looking new with a little care and regular maintenance.
-Clean the wood as needed and apply a quality pressure treated deck stain that can penetrate new dense wood.
+New wood can stay looking new with little care and regular maintenance.
+Clean the wood as needed and apply a quality pressure treated deck stain that can penetrate the new dense wood.
 This will guarantee increased effectiveness and outstanding protection for your new deck.